Moohamkub/AIATEST/README.md

 ## Deployment Steps

-1. Clone the Repository: git clone https://github.com/Moohamkub/AIATEST.git
+1. Clone the Repository: `git clone https://github.com/Moohamkub/AIATEST.git`

-2. Change directory to the Project Directory : cd AIATEST
+2. Change directory to the Project Directory : `cd AIATEST`

-3. Run the following command to build the Docker image : docker build -t your_image_name .
+3. Run the following command to build the Docker image : `docker build -t your_image_name .`

-4. After building the Docker image, you can run the container using : docker run --rm your_image_name
+4. After building the Docker image, you can run the container using : `docker run --rm your_image_name`

-[^1]: The default setup executes is python my_solution.py testdata.txt 2
+**The default setup executes is python my_solution.py testdata.txt 2**

-5. If you want to use a custom testdata and specify the number of top values to extract, run the following: docker run --rm somename python my_solution.py <your_data_file> <N>
+5. If you want to use a custom testdata and specify the number of top values to extract, run the following: `docker run --rm somename python my_solution.py <your_data_file> <N>`

 ## Running Unit Tests
 The unit tests are currently in progress.
 You can check for updates regarding the testing process through pull requests in the repository.